Ruzovej/cxxet/examples/sink_diversion/README.md

 # Sink diversion examples

-Generated events can be redirected to different output destinations (sinks) during runtime.
-This is useful for separating events from your application's execution into different files.
+Generated events from any particular thread can be redirected to its own output destination (sink) during runtime.
+This is useful for separating unrelated events from your application's execution into different files (e.g. processing independent requests - be it sequentially or in parallel).

 ## Examples